marunquan/gitskills/README.md

 # gitskills
-Creating a new branch is long and simple.git is a.
+Creating a new branch is long and simple.